isabellarmonteiro/isabellarmonteiro.github.io/index.md

 ## On a more personal note
 ---
 ### Languages
-Currently trying to improve my Swedish and learn the basics of Indonesian.
+Currently focusing on improving my Swedish and learning the basics of Indonesian.

 ### Some Paintings
 <br>